 - a.
 Managers must take proper precautions to prevent and manage hypothermia in young calves. - b.
 While healthy young calves can tolerate low air temperatures, newborn animals, calves that have been transported or deprived of food, and sick calves are particularly susceptible to hypothermia.
-Hypothermia and additional stress must be minimized in susceptible calves by housing them in a well-ventilated building, by the use of thick, dry bedding, and by avoidance of drafts or provision of supplemental heat.
+Hypothermia and additional stress must be minimized in susceptible calves by housing them in a well-ventilated building, by the use of thick, dry bedding, and by avoiding drafts or providing supplemental heat.